-“Western Birds,” the journal of western field ornithologists, soon will publish two articles from the Intermountain Bird Observatory about the expanding range of the Anna’s hummingbird.
+“Western Birds,” the journal of western field ornithologists, recently published two articles from the Intermountain Bird Observatory about the expanding range of the Anna’s hummingbird.
 Historically, the species resided in Baja California.
 Over the last 80 years, the birds’ range has grown to include the Pacific coast, Oregon and Washington, and now, Idaho.

 Since 2015, IBO researchers have banded 50 Anna’s hummingbirds that spend their winters in the Treasure Valley and the West Central Mountains.
 Researchers give each hummingbird a unique color-mark.
 These marks let researchers identify birds that have returned to the same sites over successive winters.